 Q: Where can I find a PEG list from a prior year?

-A: The PEG letters with attached lists and methodology are available back to 1999 from the TEA Correspondence site.
+A: The PEG letters with attached lists and methodology are available from the current TEA Correspondence site.
+Correspondence prior to 2012 is available on the TEA Correspondence archive site.
 Most PEG letters were sent in December of each year.

 || State assessments: For 2012, the assessment results included the 2012 performance on the Texas Assessment of Knowledge and Skills (TAKS) for grades 10 and 11 (ELA and mathematics only) and performance on the State of Texas Assessments of Academic Readiness (STAAR) for grades 3-8 (reading and mathematics only) based on the TAKS-equivalency standard that was developed using the STAAR Bridge Study.
 For 2013, the assessments were the TAKS for grade 11 (all subjects) and the STAAR for grades 3-10 (all subjects).
 For 2014, the assessments were the STAAR for grades 3-11 (all subjects).